deceptionagent/clkit/readme.txt

 CLKit - nice things for command-line tools

-The classes in CLKit provide simple ways for command-line to define verbs and options, including how input to options is interpreted.
+The classes in CLKit provide simple ways for command-line tools to define verbs and options, as well as how input to options is interpreted.

 Below is a tour of CLKit's noteworthy pieces.